Charlotte Arts

 North Carolina Blumenthal Performing Arts Center

 DESCRIPTION: Opened in 1992, the architecturally refined center has three performance spaces: 2,100-seat Belk Theater.
 It features a 434-seat Booth Playhouse and a 150-seat Studio Theater.
-With that range of venue options, the center presents touring Broadway productions, a home for the Charlotte Symphony Orchestra, Charlotte Repertory Theatre, Opera Carolina, North Carolina Dance Theatre, Carolina Voices, the Charlotte Philharmonic Orchestra, Moving Poets Theater of Dance and the Carolinas Concert Association.
+With that range of venue options, the center presents touring Broadway productions, a home for the Charlotte Symphony Orchestra, Charlotte Repertory Theatre, Opera Carolina, North Carolina Dance Theatre, Carolina Voices, the Charlotte Philharmonic Orchestra, Moving Poets Theater of Dance, and the Carolinas Concert Association.

-ADDRESS: 130 North Tryon Street, Charlotte, NC MAP
+ADDRESS: 130 North Tryon Street, Charlotte, NC

 PARKING: available in Center City Charlotte